littlecodersh/ItChat/README_EN.md

 ### User search

-By using `get_friends`, you have four ways to search a user:
+By using `search_friends`, you have four ways to search a user:
 1. Get your own user information
 2. Get user information through `UserName`
 3. Get user information whose remark name or wechat account or nickname matches name key of the function